dlejay/unschooling-friendly-countries/Countries/Spain.md

 ## News

-According to El País, there could be between 2,000 and 4,000 homeschooling families in Spain.
+According to El País, in 2023 there could have been between 2,000 and 4,000 homeschooling families in Spain.

 ## Sources